Black Star of Africa: Ghana

 Ghanaians have come to regard the Black Star as a specific symbol of Ghana rather than of Africa in general.
 As well as on the flag, the star appears on the coat of arms; on the Black Star Gate in Black Star Square in the capital, Accra; and on the Seat of State in Parliament, on which the President sits on ceremonial occasions.
 The Ghana national football team is nicknamed the "Black Stars".
+The house flag of Ghana's former national shipping carrier, the Black Star Line, also featured the star.

 Elsewhere

-The Black Star was also in the flag of the African Party for the Independence of Guinea and Cape Verde (PAIGC) on which the Flag of Guinea-Bissau and the former Flag of Cape Verde were based.
-The Flag of São Tomé and Príncipe uses the same Pan-African colours with two black stars, one each for São Tomé and Príncipe.
+The Black Star was also in the flag of the African Party for the Independence of Guinea and Cape Verde (PAIGC) on which the flag of Guinea-Bissau and the former flag of Cape Verde were based.
+The flag of São Tomé and Príncipe consists of the Ethiopian Pan-African colours with two black stars, one each for São Tomé and Príncipe.
 The flag of the short-lived Union of African States had three black stars, one for each member state.
 Black Star Industries, named after the Black Star Line, is a commercial venture associated with the U.S. African People's Socialist Party.